Guide to labour statistics

 Assigning Industry

 The LFS assigns industry according to a person's description of their main job.
-For example, a sales assistant works at a small store selling stationary at the front of a warehouse.
-Their customers are members of the public, however their employer makes most of its profits through wholesale contracts supplying stationary to a department store chain.
+For example, a sales assistant works at a small store selling stationery at the front of a warehouse.
+Their customers are members of the public, however their employer makes most of its profits through wholesale contracts supplying stationery to a department store chain.
 Based on the sales assistant’s description of their job, they would be assigned to the Retail trade industry in the LFS.

 The Labour Account uses the economic activity of the employer to determine industry, so the sales assistant’s job will be counted in the Wholesale trade industry.
 This is also where their contribution to production would be reflected in the National Accounts.